How and when to use terms and conditions

 In this post, we share our tips.

-You should display your terms and conditions in a place where your customers can see them before they purchase your product.
+You should display your terms and conditions in a place where your customers can see them before they purchase your offering.

 This is so you can avoid a situation where a customer says they weren't aware of how your product works before paying.